CragglesG/WebScript/README.md

 | String                    | `''` or `""`                                                       | Strings should be ended with the same type of quotation mark they begun with.                                         |

 ### Standard Library
-WebScript's Standard Library provides numerous useful methods and objects to programmers.
+WebScript's Standard Library provides numerous helpful methods and objects for you to use.
 Below is a table of all included methods and objects:

 | Name      | Use                       | Description                                                                                    |
 |-----------|---------------------------|------------------------------------------------------------------------------------------------|